 Liepe's ambition is to work to promote the relevance of the medieval visualisation of church culture, today as well as in the future.
 In order to succeed with his, she wants to work with both research and teaching.
 In the society of today, we can no longer take for granted that all students have a background where they view churches as their own cultural heritage.
 Liepe wants to develop strategies for how the cultural heritage can be made important and relevant in the future for all categories of citizens.
 During her 20 years in Norway, first at University of Tromsø and later at Oslo University, she noticed that the composition of her student group was not representative; it did not correspond to the composition of the population as a whole.

 "This is a threat to the field of study itself.
 I must mediate the history of the older art in a way that is relevant for all categories of students.
 I must try to make sure that it is not excluding or feels too narrow", Lena continues.

 What is most exciting about having been appointed professor at Linnaeus University?

 "It means the world to me!
 Partly because I am the first professor within this field of study at Linnaeus University and partly because I grew up in Växjö.
 My dad worked as a librarian at the university branch, which later on became the university college, and we moved to Växjö because of this.
-I wanted to take the opportunity to return back home to Småland and there is a dynamics here that is really compelling – my colleagues have the energy and the will to build something new.
-That's something I was missing to some extent in Norway – so I'm very much looking forward to contributing", Liepe concludes.
+I wanted to take the opportunity to return back home to Småland and there is a dynamics here that is really compelling – my colleagues have the energy and the will to build something new, so I'm very much looking forward to contributing", Liepe concludes.